 In 2003, the team added another logo.
 It featured an animated version of the team’s mascot, Ace, wrapping himself around a poorly stylized letter “T”, and holding a white with red seams baseball and a yellow bat.
 Red “T” obviously stood for Toronto.
 The maple leaf tattoo on the left bicep of the Blue Jay seems liked an afterthought.

 2004 – 2011

 It was an angry bird period.
 In 2004, Brandid, another Toronto-based company, developed a new logo Toronto Blue Jays.
 It featured a three-dimensional, yet very angry Blue Jay located to the left from “Jays”.
 This design abandoned the maple leaf and color red entirely.
 The metallic blue, grey, and white scheme was balanced.
 In addition, the “Blue” was knocked from the team’s name.

 2012 – present

 Back to the simplistic design, and cashing in on the nostalgia from the team’s glory years, and add a new modern emblem Toronto Blue Jays.
 The current Toronto Blue Jays logo was designed with the assistance of the MLB Design Services headed by Anne Occi, Vice President of Design.
-Like original 1977 logo, it featured blue and navy blue Blue Jays head with a red maple leaf to the right on a baseball with split-lettered team script surrounding it within a blue double-outline.
+Like the original 1977 logo, it featured blue and navy blue Blue Jays head with a red maple leaf to the right on a baseball with a split-lettered team script surrounding it within a blue double-outline.
 The Jay itself has sharper features, and the red leaf no longer emerges from the red line of the baseball itself.
 “Toronto” and “Blue Jays” wordmarks are solid dark blue and located in a semicircle on the inner white circle.
 The design signals to the fan base and the league that the Blue Jays are focused on the long game of winning.